r3sult/odan.github.io/_posts/2018-04-05-php-best-practices.md

 * All dependencies must be injected via constructor injection.
 * If two methods are using completely different dependencies they must be separated into other service: [SRP](https://app.letscode.hu/videos/single-responsibility).
 * A Service can accept another Service as an dependency.
-* Client side only validation not allowed.
+* Client side only validation is not allowed.
 All requests must be validated in the Service layer (backend).
 * If the validation is very complex, move the validation to a special validation class.
 * A service class is not a util class.
 Don't suffix a service class with `*Service.php`.
 Give the service class a specific name and make it responsible for only one thing.

 ## Repository

+* Data access logic (database queries)
 * No transactions in a repository, must be handled in higher level (Service).
-* One method can execute one query.
 * The return value can be primitive/object or list (array) of them.
 * If you have more than one parameter for select method, you can create a custom method.
 * `sprintf` for SQL is not allowed.
 Use prepared statements or a query builder.